dmbarbour/glas/docs/GlasApps.md

 Repetition and replication are equivalent for isolated transactions.
 In context of a transaction machine, within the stable prefix of a transaction, fork can be implemented efficiently by replication, essentially spawning a thread for each stable choice.
 Outside this context, fork can be implemented with probabilistic choice.

-* **fork** - Response is a non-deterministic choice of boolean value '0' or '1'.
+* **fork:[List, Of, Values]** - Response is a non-deterministic choice of values from a non-empty list.

-Fork is abstractly a function of time.
-That is, the sequence of fork choices is logically frozen when a transaction starts.
-This is relevant in context of hierarchical transactions, to protect optimizations related to eliminating redundant computation.
+Fork is an abstract function of time and history of effects.
+Relevantly, in context of backtracking conditionals, a shared prefix should result in the same fork behavior.
+This is relevant mostly for reasoning about refactoring and optimizations.

-*Note:* In some cases, we'll want to fork on a dynamic collection of values.
-This results in potential instability, where updating the collection requires recomputing many unrelated forks.
-This can be mitigated by first computing a relatively stable index of values.
+*Aside:* A stable sequence of fork choices will effectively serve as a 'thread' identity.
+But it's better to annotate thread identity via 'log' instead of 'fork'.

 ### Distribution